jamiepowerTUD/SQA_Assignment/Hand-Book.md

 - **Sizing (T - shirt)**
 <br>
-	- Uses sizes as story points for the size of tasks.
+	- Using sizes as story points for the size estimates of tasks.
 Gives a quick and rough estimate for how much work is expected and the sizes can be converted into numerical values at later stages.
-Decisions made through discussion amongst the team.
+Decisions should be made through discussion amongst the team.

 	* Pros
 	Good for larger number of tasks